-We fund our operations from a variety of sources, including from operating activities and by raising capital from banks and the capital market.
-We currently have issued debentures with an aggregate principal amount of NIS 2,880 million.
+We fund our operations from a variety of sources, including from operating activities and by raising capital from banks and the capital markets.
+We currently have issued debentures with an aggregate principal amount of NIS 2,509.7 million.
 From time to time, we refinance a portion of our debt and issue new debentures to fund new projects.
-Adverse change in capital market conditions, specifically in the demand for debentures and debentures yield, or new regulations in the capital market may adversely affect our business results.
+Adverse change in capital market conditions, specifically in the demand for debentures and debentures yield, or new regulations in the capital market may adversely affect our ability to raise funds in order to finance our operations, refinance our debt or enter into additional operational fields, any of which may materially adversely affect our financial results and our ability to operate.